 The bill’s titles are written by its sponsor.

 Length: 7 pages

-This bill was introduced on May 17, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 17, 2012, in a previous session of Congress, but it did not receive a vote.

 May 17, 2012

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 3205 (112th) was a bill in the United States Congress.